The world has now had 100 years with Streams in the Desert.

 Or, you can listen to this podcast with Joanna Weaver.
 (Or see a video on her Youtube version of this podcast that includes photos of Lettie.)

-Like My Utmost for His Highest, Streams in the Desert’s timely words have well stood the test of time.
+Like My Utmost for His Highest, Streams in the Desert’s words have stood the test of time.

-But if you’d like a different type of devotional in 2024, consider how to choose one in this blog post.
+But if you’d like a different type of devotional, consider how to choose one in this blog post.

-A day that starts with God’s Word coupled with inspirational ideas from a devotional, gets us started in the right spiritual place.
+A day that starts with God’s Word, coupled with inspirational ideas from a devotional, starts in the right spiritual place.

 Tweetables